-His accomplished and varied background has provided Mr. Nino the ability to bridge gaps between military and civilian counterparts when operating in post and current conflict environments.
-He has served extensively as a liaison between military and civilian groups in interpreting policy for use in formulating implementation strategies, enhancing security and streamlining humanitarian aid efforts.
+His accomplished and varied background provided Mr. Nino the ability to bridge gaps between military and civilian counterparts when operating in post and current conflict environments.
+He served extensively as a liaison between military and civilian groups in interpreting policy for use in formulating implementation strategies, enhancing security and streamlining humanitarian aid efforts.

-Prior to this, he was hand-picked to head a high-profile Local Governance and Community Development (LGCD) program in the war-torn Farah province in Western Afghanistan.
+Hand-picked to head a high-profile Local Governance and Community Development (LGCD) program in the war-torn Farah province in Western Afghanistan.
 He has also formed, trained and spearheaded teams of as many as 300 within challenging international environments throughout the Middle East and West Africa, directed the Marine Corps Information Operations Center (MCIOC), and served as a primary advisor to several high-level Pentagon program officers.

 Mr. Nino holds a Master’s degree in International Relations with an emphasis in Security Studies & Sustainable Development from St. Mary’s University in San Antonio, Texas; a Bachelor of Arts in International Relations from the same institution; and an MBA in Defense Systems Analysis from the Naval Postgraduate School of Business and Public Policy in Monterey, California.